Mark Payton

-Mark D. Payton (born December 7, 1991) is an American professional baseball outfielder for the Algodoneros de Unión Laguna of the Mexican League.
+Mark David Payton (born December 7, 1991) is an American professional baseball outfielder who is a free agent.
 He has previously played in Major League Baseball (MLB) for the Cincinnati Reds and Chicago White Sox, and in Nippon Professional Baseball (NPB) for the Saitama Seibu Lions.

 Amateur career

 Payton was first drafted by the Minnesota Twins in the 31st round of the 2010 MLB draft out of St. Rita of Cascia High School in Chicago, Illinois.
 He did not sign with the Twins and went on to play college baseball at the University of Texas at Austin for the Longhorns.
 While at Texas, he had a Big-12 record 101 straight games getting on base.
-After his junior season he was drafted by the Cleveland Indians in the 16th round of the 2013 MLB Draft, but did not sign and returned to Texas for his senior season.
+After his junior season he was drafted by the Cleveland Indians in the 16th round of the 2013 MLB draft, but did not sign and returned to Texas for his senior season.
 In 2013, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.
 Payton played in 234 games during his four-year college career, batting .318/.425/.444 with seven home runs.